akassharjun/flutter-screen-scaler/README.md

 ![screenshot](https://github.com/akassharjun/flutter-screen-scaler/blob/master/assets/sample_image.png?raw=true)

-Here's the code for the above output.
 You can see that with the use of percentages it's much easier to create responsive applications.

 ### Why